Given a m x n

 -100 <= grid[i][j] <= 100

-The brute force solution is to iterate through each element in the matrix and check if it's negative.
+The most straightforward approach is to iterate through each element of the grid and check if it's negative.
 If it is, increment a counter.
-This approach has a time complexity of O(m*n), where m is the number of rows and n is the number of columns.

 def count_negatives_brute_force(grid):